Asda in Biggin Hill Shut After Strong Fuel Smell Sparks Panic

 “We are here now, it’s not closed.
 Just filled up with petrol.”

-No injuries were reported, and it remains unclear what specifically caused the fuel smell.
-The London Fire Brigade has not yet released an official statement, but there are no ongoing safety concerns, and the Asda store is fully operational.
+No injuries have been reported, and the exact cause of the fuel smell remains unclear.
+The London Fire Brigade has yet to issue an official statement but confirmed there are no ongoing safety concerns.

-Residents made light of the situation on social media, with some humorously suggesting that the smell was due to fuel deliveries or even a “hazardous breaking of wind” during refueling.
+Locals joked on social media that the smell might have come from fuel deliveries or even a “hazardous breaking of wind” during refuelling.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.